 - Short term (6-month) registration is not available for a new registration or when transferring and renewing registration at the same time

 - The term of your greenslip must match the period of your registration.
-If you intend to renew your registration for 6 months, only buy a greenslip for 6 months
+If you intend to renew your registration for 6 months, buy a greenslip for 6 months

 - Safety checks are required every 12 months or every alternate 6 month registration period